Samuel-Sampson/data_wrangling_project/README.md

 This project contains three files:
 1) A jupyter notebook containing the code for the data wrangling and cleaning process
-2) A file reporting on the data wrangling process
+2) A html file reporting on the data wrangling process
-3) A report containing visualizations and insights into the cleaned data
+3) A html report containing visualizations and insights into the cleaned data